 Patients undergoing major surgery or those dealing with chronic pain are often prescribed opioid medications.
 These opioids have given rise to a crisis of massive proportions.
 Opioid addiction and overdose deaths are increasing dramatically.
 And according to the Centers for Disease Control and Prevention, half of all fatal opioid overdoses involve a prescription.
 Furthermore, for every one of these opioid overdose death, experts estimate nearly 130 people abuse or have a dependency on these drugs.

 In Illinois, opioid use is rampant.
-According to Illinois Department of Public Health (IDPH) data, there were 1,826 opioid-related deaths in the state in 2016.
+According to the Illinois Department of Public Health (IDPH) data, there were 1,826 opioid-related deaths in the state in 2016.
 This represents an increase of over 70 percent from the number of opioid-related deaths reported in 2013 and a 32.1 percent increase over the 1,382 opioid-related deaths reported by IDPH in 2015.

 Once people begin taking opioids, many of them become hooked on these highly addictive drugs.
 Often it is the result of patients obtaining prescriptions from “pill mills”, where doctors perfunctorily write opioid prescriptions without first examining the patient.